ibm-cloud-docs/openwhisk/index.md

 6. Run the action by clicking **Invoke**.
 Invoking an action manually executes the app logic that the action defines.
 In the **Activations** panel, you can see the "Hello stranger!" greeting produced by the action.

 Good work!
 You created your first action.
-To clean up this action, click on the overflow menu and select **Delete Action**.
+To clean up this action, click the overflow menu and select **Delete Action**.

 ## Creating an action in the CLI
 {: #openwhisk_start_hello_world_cli}